DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 construing the modern definition of “good faith” in Article 1 of the UCC.
 Compare

-observance of reasonable commercial standards of fair dealing”) with NMSA 1978, § 55-
+observance of reasonable commercial standards of fair dealing”) with NMSC 1978, § 55-

 1-201(b)(19) (1992) (defining “good faith” as “honesty in fact in the conduct or